Private Oceanfront Accommodations In Ucluelet, Vancouver Island, B.C., Canada

 Every suite has a deluxe pillowtop queen bed an a single or double sofa bed, separated by a half-wall.

 Suites offer a mini fridge, microwave, coffee maker, kettle, toaster, and dishes.
 NEW Mocha Java blend coffee and a tea selection is provided.
-For preparing outdoor meals a BBQ is available to guests in a covered area.
-We also have great restaurants nearby!!!

 Private entrances & beach area.